 Any disorder that affects the heart muscle is called a cardiomyopathy.
 Cardiomyopathy causes the heart to lose its ability to pump blood well.
 In some cases, the heart rhythm also becomes disturbed.
 This leads to irregular heartbeats (arrhythmias).
-There are many causes of cardiomyopathy, including:

 How does cardiomyopathy differ from other heart disorders?